You are here

 Math + Art + Engineering = Beautiful

-Duke community invited to help construct new multi-part sculpture to be permanently installed in FCIEMAS on October 20, 2013
+Duke community invited to help construct new multi-part sculpture to be permanently installed in the Fitzpatrick Center Atrium on Oct.
+20, 2013

 You might not expect a pair of mathematicians to be at the root of Duke’s newest art installation.
 But why not?
 The new sculpture—a series of four origami-esque hanging orbs to be installed in the atrium of the FCIEMAS building on October 20—is a celebration of the beauty of geometry.

-Four orbs: 4, 5, 6 and 7 feet in diameter, progressing in openness of weave and lightness of color so that the sculpture “blossoms” as it rises
+Four Orbs: 4, 5, 6 and 7 feet in diameter, progressing in the openness of weave and lightness of color so that the sculpture “blossoms” as it rises

 Artist: George Hart (georgehart.com)